Francis-Calingo/YouTube-API-Analysis-OMNI-Filipino-News/README.md

 <p>The three mentioned variables constitute a video's engagement.
 We perform a check to ensure that there are no null values, as that could cause issues.</p>

-<p>Then, we convert those three columns into "numeric" columns, as in the dataframe, even though the counts abviously represent numerical values, it is currently stored as "strings" (or, treated as "words").</p>
+<p>Then, we convert those three columns into "numeric" columns, as in the dataframe, even though the counts obviously represent numerical values, it is currently stored as "strings" (or, treated as "words").</p>

 #### Step 2: Ensure Publication Dates are Stored as Dates